 38. Place Bandit Signs in several areas around town.

-38. Post your business cards and/or a brochures on some local bulletin boards (restaurants, salons, college campuses, schools, etc.).
+39. Post your business cards and/or brochures on some local bulletin boards (restaurants, salons, college campuses, schools, etc.).

 40. Post some targeted flyers on college campuses.
 Keep in mind, these will be seen by graduating students, college professors and other landlords who are posting their properties for rent.
 These boards are seen by several potential buyers who will be passing through regularly.

 41. Distribute flyers wherever your buyers congregate (REIAs, RE seminars, Chambers of Commerce, Trade Shows, etc.)

 42. Let the world know about your properties through public speaking engagements.

-42. Raffle your property (note: this one has all kinds of legal issues to consider, so check with an attorney in your area before doing this).
+43. Raffle your property (note: this one has all kinds of legal issues to consider, so check with an attorney in your area before doing this).

 44. Offer Seller Financing on the property you're trying to sell (this will open up the door for MANY more buyers).

-44. Create a 1-page property prospectus report and send it to some key individuals on your buyers list, or hand them out to other investors at your local REIA.
+45. Create a 1-page property prospectus report and send it to some key individuals on your buyers list or hand them out to other investors at your local REIA.

 46. Google “We Buy Houses” and then “Your City” to find property buyers in your area.

-48. Using a similar approach to how I find motivated sellers, you can find a list of all the properties in your area that have sold for cash over the past 6 – 24 months.
-From this list, create a direct mail campaign and contact them.
+49. Generate a list of all the properties in your area that have sold for cash over the past 6 – 24 months (like this).
+From this list, run a direct mail campaign and contact them.
 Let these people know that you have some great deals on real estate and that you're looking for investors who want to buy them for cash.